Rukmini Devi Arundale: Later years

 Rukmini Devi was nominated as a member of the Indian Parliament's Council of States (the Rajya Sabha) in April 1952 and re-nominated in 1956.
-She was the first Indian woman to be nominated in Rajya Sabha.
-Keenly interested in animal welfare, she was associated with various humanitarian organisations, and as a member of the Rajya Sabha, was instrumental for the legislation for the Prevention of Cruelty to Animals Act and for later setting up of the Animal Welfare Board of India, under her chairmanship in 1962.
+She was the first Indian woman to be nominated to the Rajya Sabha.
+Keenly interested in animal welfare, she was associated with various humanitarian organisations, and as a member of the Rajya Sabha, She was instrumental in enacting the legislation for the Prevention of Cruelty to Animals Act and for later setting up of the Animal Welfare Board of India, under her chairmanship in 1962.
 She remained on the board until her demise in 1986.

 She did much work to promote vegetarianism in the country.
-She was vice-president of International Vegetarian Union for 31 years from 1955, until her death.
+She served as the vice-president of International Vegetarian Union for 31 years from 1955, until her death.

-In 1977, Morarji Desai offered to nominate her for the post of President of India twice, which she turned down.
+In 1977, Morarji Desai offered to nominate her for the post of President of India twice, an offer she turned down.
 In 1978, 'Kalamkari Centre' (pencraft) was set up at Kalakshetra to revitalise the ancient Indian craft of textile printing.
 On encouragement from Kamaladevi Chattopadhyay, she encouraged natural dyeing and weaving at Kalakshetra.
 She died on 24 February 1986 in Chennai.